 On 12 December 2017 Falcon noted the publication of the draft Final Report by the scientific inquiry into hydraulic fracturing.
-Details of the announcement are included on pages 18.

-On 12 February 2018 Falcon announced that Burlingame Asset Management, LLC now hold 48,772,302 common shares of Falcon, representing 5.24% of Falcon's issued and outstanding shares.
+On 12 February 2018 Falcon announced that Burlingame Asset Management, LLC were the beneficial owners of 48,772,302 common shares of Falcon, representing 5.24% of Falcon's issued and outstanding shares.

 On 21 February 2018 Falcon noted that Origin had presented a technical paper on the potential of the Kyalla Formation in the Beetaloo Sub-basin at the Australia Exploration Geoscience Conference ("AEGC") in Sydney.
-Details are included on page 17-18.
+Details are included on page 15.

 On 27 March 2018 Falcon noted the publication of the Final Report by the scientific inquiry into hydraulic fracturing.
-Details of the announcement are included on pages 19.
+Details of the announcement are included on page 16.